glpi-project/glpi/apirest.md

   * *with_disks*: Only for Computer, retrieve the associated file-systems.
 Optional.
   * *with_softwares*: Only for Computer, retrieve the associated software's installations.
 Optional.
   * *with_connections*: Only for Computer, retrieve the associated direct connections (like peripherals and printers) .Optional.
-  * *with_networkports*: Retrieve all network's connections and advanced network's informations.
-Optional.
+  * *with_networkports*: Retrieve all network connections and advanced informations.
+Optionnal.
   * *with_infocoms*: Retrieve financial and administrative informations.
 Optional.
   * *with_contracts*: Retrieve associated contracts.
 Optional.
   * *with_documents*: Retrieve associated external documents.
 Optional.